Jasonzhou78/MVC-AS2-gitDeskTop_NEW/ZhijunsBooks/ReadMe.txt

---update Upsert file in Area/Admin/Views/CoverType/ --update Upsert and Index file in Area/Admin/Views/CoverType/ (but Upsert file is different, keep it) --update Upsert file in Area/Admin/Views/_viewStart.cshtml
+--update Upsert file in Area/Admin/Views/CoverType/ --update Upsert and Index file in Area/Admin/Views/CoverType/ (but Upsert file is different, keep it) --update Upsert file in Area/Admin/Views/_viewStart.cshtml --update the product class with addition of more items to the class, but found out that those items are not required.
+I deleted those items.